Teenage Mutant Ninja Turtles - NES (1989)

 The game is really nothing more than Turtles In Time but with some different levels.
 The moves and controls are virtually the same, as is the graphical and musical style.

 One can only assume this was done in order to try to create some platform differences while saving some development time as well in re-used ideas.

 There's not much that can be said about The Hyperstone Heist that hasn't already been said about Turtles In Time.
 It's a solid beat 'em up with great graphics and sound, and it will keep you entertained for hours.
 It suffers from the same repetitive nature of T.I.T.
 (HA!), but the same can be said for any scrolling beat 'em up really, so no points taken off for that.

 Give it a whirl, you won't be disappointed!

 Tournament Fighters - Cross Platform (1993)

-Tournament fighters is a one on one beat 'em up released in 1993 and was popular among fans who were also keen on the tournament format of play at the time which was slowly replacing the scrolling beat 'em up format.
+Tournament fighters is a one on one beat 'em up released in 1993 and was popular among fans who were keen on the tournament format of play at the time, which was slowly replacing the scrolling beat 'em up format.

-The graphics are great, usual Konami quality here with some big detailed sprites and great backdrops. and the sound as some nice FX and music.
-The addition of loads of characters bar the usual selection is refreshing and it digs deeper into Turtles lore to find them.
-The usual array of special moves are available and it'll take some time to master them all.
+The graphics are great!
+Usual Konami quality here, with some big detailed sprites and great backdrops. and the sound as some nice FX and music.
+The addition of loads of characters bar the stock selection is refreshing, and it digs deeper into Turtles lore to find them.
+The usual array of special moves are available, and it'll take some time to master them all.

-Totally unoriginal but great fun, even more so with a chum (and a bottle of Southern Comfort for extra challenge!)
+Totally unoriginal, but great fun, and even more so with a chum (and a bottle of Southern Comfort for extra challenge!)